Conti (ransomware): Tactics and Techniques

-Behaviour

 Once on a system it will try to delete Volume Shadow Copies.
 It will try to terminate a number of services using Restart Manager to ensure it can encrypt files used by them.
 It will disable real time monitor and uninstall the Windows Defender application.
 Default behaviour is to encrypt all files on local and networked Server Message Block drives, ignoring files with DLL, .exe, .sys and .lnk extensions.
 It is also able to target specific drives as well as individual IP addresses.

-Remediation

 According to NHS Digital the only guaranteed way to recover is to restore all affected files from their most recent backup.